yingjie-xu/restaurant_db/deliverable_3/README.md

 ```

 - Execution of the procedure (Nothing is returned because the return type is void)
-  - We want to train all the chef will proficiency less than or equal to 3
+  - We want to train all the chef with proficiency less than or equal to 3

 ```
 cs421=> SELECT FROM train_all_the_chef(3);